 The past two decades have seen a surge of interest in the scientific community regarding the effects of prayer on healing.

-In a recent survey of 41 observational clinical trials on private prayer and mental health conditions, researchers found that “frequent private prayer is associated with a significant benefit for depression, optimism, coping, and other mental health conditions such as anxiety.”
+In a survey of 41 observational clinical trials on private prayer and mental health conditions, researchers found that “frequent private prayer is associated with a significant benefit for depression, optimism, coping, and other mental health conditions such as anxiety.”
 (PubMed ID: 27452045)

 In his Handbook of Religion and Health, Harold Koenig, MD, associate professor of medicine and psychiatry at Duke University, reviewed 1,200 studies on the effects of prayer and health.

 - Religious people in Israel had a 40% lower death rate from cardiovascular disease and cancer.

 - Regular churchgoers have an average hospital stay of three times less than non-churchgoers.